 Mr. Yegelwel graduated from Rutgers College in 1977 (B.A. with Highest Honors) and was elected into Phi Beta Kappa.
 He graduated from the University of Florida, Holland Law Center in 1980 (J.D. with Honors), received the Book Award in Law and Medicine, and was elected into the Order of the Coif.

 Mr. Yegelwel is a former Trustee of the University of Florida School of Law (now serves as Trustee Emeritus) and was a member of the Executive Committee of the University of Florida College of Law Alumni Council.
 In 1995 he established The Evan J. Yegelwel Book Award in Environmental Law: Toxics – Established in Honor of Professor E. L. Roy Hunt.

 In January of 2000 Mr. Yegelwel founded The Evan J. Yegelwel Fellowship Fund, which supports legal internships for University of Florida law students in conjunction with the Anti-Defamation League concentrating on the prevention of all forms of anti-Semitism, racism and bigotry.

-In 1997 he was the recipient of the Israel Bonds 50th Anniversary – “Independence Issue” Award and in 2001 he was the recipient of the Jacksonville Jewish Federation’s Martin Luther King, Jr. Award, the Boy Scouts of America Whitney M. Young, Jr. Service Award, and the Jacksonville Jewish Center Men’s Club “Man of the Year” Award.
-In 2009, Mr. Yegelwel received the prestigious Anti-Defamation League Jurisprudence Award.
+In 1997 he was the recipient of the Israel Bonds 50th Anniversary – “Independence Issue” Award, and in 2001 he was the recipient of the Jacksonville Jewish Federation’s Martin Luther King, Jr. Award, the Boy Scouts of America Whitney M. Young, Jr., Service Award, and the Jacksonville Jewish Center Men’s Club “Man of the Year” Award.
+In 2009 Mr. Yegelwel received the prestigious Anti-Defamation League Jurisprudence Award.
 Mr. Yegelwel received the Spartan of Thermopylae Award presented by the North Florida Trial Lawyers on November 19, 2012.
 Received ABOTA’s 2013 Presidents’ Award and FJA’s 2015 EAGLE Legend Award.
 In 2017 he received the Scott P. Zimmerman Minyannaire of the Year award.